 CORE: Designed for assessing service providers that store or manage highly sensitive or regulated information, such as consumer information or trade secrets.
 This level is meant to provide a deeper level of understanding about how a service provider secures information and services.
 It is meant to meet the needs of almost all assessments, based on industry standards.

-A Master SIG holds the completed SIG questions and answers that an Assessor expects to receive from an Outsourcer.
+A Master contains the completed SIG questions and answers that an Assessor expects to receive from an Outsourcer.
 The Master SIG serves as the answer key against which an Assessee’s SIG responses are assessed.
-In the 2018 SIG, there is a new way to create a Master SIG that differs from previous SIG versions.
-For detailed, step-by-step instructions on how to create a Master SIG, go to the CREATING A MASTER SIG section of the SIG How To Guide.
+In the 2019 SIG, the Master responses are located on the Content Library tab.
+Please see the SIG How To Guide to create a Master answer key.

-Q15.
-Is there a way to transfer my responses from an earlier version of the SIG to the latest version of the SIG?
+Q12.
+Is there a way to transfer my responses from an earlier version of the SIG to the latest version of the SIG of SMT?

-To transfer responses from one SIG to another, you can use the Transfer Responses function in the SIG Management Tool (SMT).
-This is a Microsoft Excel file included in your SIG Tools bundle.
+To transfer responses from one SIG to another or SMT, you can use the Migrate function on the SIG Management tab.
 Older versions of a completed SIG may be transferred to newer versions; and newer versions may be transferred to older versions.
 This function allows:

-- The user to transfer responses from a Master SIG when a new version is released.
+- The user to transfer responses from a Master SIG to the SMT or a standalone SIG

 - A user who receives a SIG that is a different version than that of the Master, to transfer the responses from their Master to match the version received from the Assessee or vice versa.

-The transfer responses function will work between any versions of the SIG back to Version 3.0.
-See the Instructions tab to determine the SIG version you are using.
+The transfer responses function will work between any versions of the SIG back to Version 3.1.

-These references can be found either on each Risk Domain tab and/or on the FULL tab.
+These references can be found on Content Library tab.
 The SIG is reviewed, updated and revised annually, mapping questions to industry regulations, guidelines and standards.
 These regulations and guidelines include several from the National Institute of Standards and Technology (NIST), the Federal Financial Institutions Examination Council (FFIEC) and the International Standards Organization (ISO).
-They also include specific regulations and guidelines, such as: COBIT 4.1.; U.S. Department, of Health and Human Services Health Insurance Portability and Accountability Act (HIPAA); Payment Card Industry (PCI)’ and the EU General Data Protection Regulation 2016/679 (GDPR), which has an effective date of May 2018.
+They also include specific regulations and guidelines, such as: COBIT 4.1.; U.S. Department of Health and Human Services Health Insurance Portability and Accountability Act (HIPAA); Payment Card Industry (PCI); and the EU General Data Protection Regulation 2016/679 (GDPR), which has an effective date of May 2018.